top of page

 SPF (Sender Policy Framework)

-In order to facilitate our discussion, let's assume this setup:
+To facilitate our discussion, let's assume this setup:

-• some attacker uses a scam email server at IP address 1.2.3.4 to try to send spoofed emails.
+Some attackers use a scam email server at IP address 1.2.3.4 to try to send spoofed emails.

 When an email delivery service connects to the email server serving up the recipient's mailbox: